Bríd Mahon

-Bríd Mahon (Bríd Ní Mhathúna, 14 July 1918 – 20 February 2008) was an Irish folklorist and writer.
+Bríd Mahon (Bríd Ní Mhathúna, 14 July 1918 – 20 February 2008) was an Irish folklorist and writer, focussing on traditional food and clothing.
 She began her career as a child, writing a radio script on the history and music of County Cork for Radio Éireann.
-Hired to work as a typist for the Irish Folklore Commission, she would remain at the commission until 1970.
-During her time at the commission, she developed a second career as a journalist, serving as a theatre critic and writing the women's page for The Sunday Press.
-Her juvenile fiction, The Search for the Tinker Chief, was optioned by Disney, after becoming a bestseller and though she was discouraged from publishing information collected on Irish folklore, she conducted research and published non-fiction works on Irish clothing and food.
-When the Commission was disbanded in 1970, Mahon worked as a folklorist and lecturer at University College Dublin and later taught at the University of California.
+Hired to work as a typist for the Irish Folklore Commission, she remained there until its disbanding in 1970, simultaneously developing a second career as a journalist, serving as a theatre critic and writing the women's page for The Sunday Press.
+Her best-selling juvenile fiction, The Search for the Tinker Chief, was optioned by Disney.
+Though she was discouraged from publishing information collected on Irish folklore, she conducted research and published non-fiction works on Irish clothing and food, later working as a folklorist and lecturer at University College Dublin and then teaching at the University of California.

-Early life
+Early life and family

 Bríd Mahon was born on 14 July 1918.
 During her primary schooling in Dublin she began writing and submitted a script to Radio Éireann on the history and music of Cork.
 Subsequently, she submitted over 500 radio scripts to Radio Éireann and also wrote radio scripts for the BBC.